mpredl/cross-feeding-prediction-protocol/README.md

 (including interaction partners, metabolites and maximum flux)

 ### Runtime ###
-The total runtime for this
+The total runtime for this protocol largely depends on the number of species in the community of interest, and the amount of manual curation for models and media.
+For more details on expected time requirements:

-0. Installation: <1h
+1. Installation: <1h
-1. Input data: Depends on the availability of genomes and information on media constituents (several minutes to days)
+2. Input data: Depends on the availability of genomes and information on media constituents (several minutes to days)
-2. Reconstruction of metabolic models: 4 - 10h per community member
+3. Reconstruction of metabolic models: 4 - 10h per community member
-3. Gap-filling: 0.5 - 2h per model
+4. Gap-filling: 0.5 - 2h per model
-4. Construction of community metabolic model: <1h
+5. Construction of community metabolic model: <1h
-5. Prediction of cross-feeding interactions: Depends on the size and complexity of the community metabolic model, as well as the capacity for parallel computing (several minutes to multiple hours)
+6. Prediction of cross-feeding interactions: Depends on the size and complexity of the community metabolic model, as well as the capacity for parallel computing (several minutes to multiple hours)

 ### Limitations ###